jcjones/jsonresume-theme-bootstrap-icons/README.md

 If you find any other problems with this theme in specified, do feel free to leave an issue.
 Thanks.

 ## Colophon

+Thanks to [Jared Cubilla](https://github.com/JaredCubilla) for the basis of this theme.

 Thanks to the wonderful [Font Awesome](https://fontawesome.io) for their free-to-use icon font, and a big thank you to the JSONResume theme for their wonderful idea and helping me with a few issues on my part.